 A new Axbridge Union workhouse was erected in 1837 at the south side of West Street in Axbridge.
 The Poor Law Commissioners authorised an expenditure of £4,496.17s.6d on construction of the building which was intended to accommodate 250 inmates.
 It was designed by Samuel T Welch who was also the architect of workhouses at Wells and Clifton.
 His design for Axbridge was similar to that at Wells.
 The site location and layout are shown on the 1929 map below, by which time the workhouse had become officially known as Axbridge Poor Law Institution.

 The main building had a T-shaped layout facing to the east.

-In 1903, a new 72-bed infirmary was erected at the north-east of the workhouse.
-It was designed by A Powell of Bristol and had a total cost of just under £7,000.
+In 1903, a new 72-bed infirmary, also designed by Powell, was erected at the north-east of the workhouse at a total cost of just under £7,000.
 It had a "half-butterfly" layout, with men's wards at the east and women's at the west.

 The site later became St John's Hospital.
 After its closure in 1993, the main building has been adapted for residential use.
 The former infirmary block is now used to provide residential care for the elderly.

 In around 1916, Axminster set up a children's "cottage homes" site in a large house called Cliff (or Cliffe) View, on Tweentown in Cheddar.